elvece/jquery-image-filtering-/readme.md

 ## jQuery Filtering && Pagination

+***This repo contains the solution to this exercise resulting from pair programming with Bradley:***

 In this repository, you will practice implementing a filtering system on a set of DOM attributes.

 You will use click handlers, data-attributes, and whatever other means possible to filter cabins based on their price.
 Editing the HTML is fair game for this exercise.